chiras/almalexia/docs/officers.md

 At the bottom of each event post, you will see an event ID.
 This ID can be used to close events via two different commands:
 ![event id](https://cdn.discordapp.com/attachments/632545040190668801/632570427855732736/Bildschirmfoto_2019-10-12_um_15.28.48.png)

+There may be various reasons to close or cancel events, e.g. signup cap reached, crown got ill, whatever.
+But most obviously, the date/time of the event has been reached. **I strongly recommend to close or cancel all events manually at the moment**.
+I will implement a function that will auto-close events, when they are about to happen, but currently this is not a feature.

 * **Closing an event**

 This will tell the users, "yes, the event is happening, but no more signups are allowed".